 Metrics/criteria | Job performance, punctuality, adherence to policies | Skills development, goal achievement, team contribution |

-Unlike clunky traditional performance appraisals that make employees feel they’re being ‘checked off,’ modern performance appraisal methods introduce a higher level of personalization, data transparency, and real-time adaptability.
+Unlike clunky traditional performance appraisals that make employees feel their reviews are something managers simply need to check off on a list, modern performance appraisal methods introduce a higher level of personalization, data transparency, and real-time adaptability.

 You won’t be funneling employees into preset categories.
 In fact, you’ll better understand each individual’s role and personal development needs.